austinlyons/signalbars.js/README.md

 </pre>

 ### Signal Bars constructor
-For each signal bar graphic you intend to create you need to instantiate a corresponding SignalBars object.
+For each signal bar graphic, instantiate a corresponding SignalBars object.
 The SignalBars contstructor requires two parameters - an object that stores configuration settings, and the class name of the corresponding &lt;div> in the HTML.